-This exciting new elephant tour near Chiang Mai, surrounded by jungle, is home to four rescued elephants, including a mother elephant and her baby.
+This exciting new elephant tour near Chiang Mai, surrounded by jungle, is home to five rescued elephants, including a mother elephant and her baby.
 As well as providing a better life for the elephants, the owners of the project are committed to a reforestation program intended to revitalize and preserve the elephant’s natural habitat.
 There are plans to build a plant nursery where medicinal plants important to the elephant’s health will be grown, and seedlings of rare tree species that are in danger of being lost forever will be nurtured.

 Visitors to this project are helping to provide a better life for elephants retired from a difficult life of logging and elephant riding as well as supporting sustainable ecotourism.

 Take a walk in the jungle with a small herd of elephants including a mother and her baby and help to revitalize their native habitat through our reforestation program

 Walk with Elephants

 Children Aged 7-12: 1,250 Thai Baht

 About Your Trip

 Start: 8:00am – 8:30am minivan pick up from your Chiang Mai city hotel, or from our office at 7:45am.
 If staying out of town (outside the middle ring-road) additional charges apply.
 Please advise on your reservation form.

 Travel Time: Around 90 minutes (educational video about Asian elephants / safety video & talk en route to project).